Eraoui909/apex-initializr/README.md

 # apex-initializr

-Framework designed for Oracle PLSQL and/or APEX development projects.
-This framework offers scripts and processes to accelerate your development and streamline certain aspects of your release procedures
+Framework designed for Oracle APEX and/or PLSQL development projects.
+This framework offers scripts and processes to accelerate your development and streamline certain aspects of your release process

 I truly welcome any new ideas that can further enhance the growth of this project.